• Art magazine

 06 natural light sources

-Ultimately, Scandinavian design focuses on the Scandinavian way of life.
-In this part of the world there is very cool, dark winter and therefore they focus very on natural light, which is a very simple thing that people can see.
+Ultimately, Scandinavian design focuses on lifestyle.
+This part of the world has very cool, dark winters, so they focus heavily on natural light, which is a very easy thing for people to recognize.
 Which rooms in your home get the most light?
 How can you emphasize that?

 Mirrors act as an amplifier for natural light sources - here in Scandi style with organic forms: Pond Mirrors of the Danish brand Ferm Living

-Mirrors act as amplifiers for natural light sources - here in Scandi style with organic forms: Pond Mirrors of the Danish brand Ferm Living Image Source: © Nordic Nest
+Mirrors act as amplifiers for natural light sources – here in Scandi style with organic shapes: Pond Mirrors by the Danish brand Ferm Living Image source: © Nordic Nest

 Although you can do little to bring in additional natural light, it is important to understand and emphasize the natural light that your space receives.
 In a living room that doesn't get much natural light, center the natural light that it receives and hold the colors otherwise.